VA Disability for Brain Cancer

 - Gliomas—This is the most prevalent form of brain tumor that affects adults.
 According to the American Association of Neurological Surgeons, this form makes up 78 percent of malignant brain tumors.

-- Astrocytomas—Astrocytomas are actually a form of glioma.
+- Astrocytomas—Astrocytomas are a form of glioma.
 Astrosytomas make up about “half of all primary brain and spinal cord tumors.”

 - Ependymomas—This form of tumor accounts for 2-3 percent of all brain tumors.

 - Glioblastoma multiforme (GBM) — GBM tumors can grow very rapidly and spread to other tissues.
 They can be made of many different types of cells.
 Typically, this form of malignant brain cancer affects people between the ages of 50 and 70.

 - Medulloblastomas— These tumors are most common in children and form in the cerebellum.
 They can usually be treated with radiation and chemotherapy.

 - Oligodendrogliomas— Tumors which are derived from cells that make myelin.